 - Check for cracks- The tubing or ear hook can sustain a crack that would create an uncomfortable sound.
 Check for cracks or have your audiology specialist determine if any parts need replacing.

-- Examine the fit- If your hearing aid wasn’t fitted by an audiology specialist, there’s a chance it’s the wrong size.
+- Examine the fit- If an audiology specialist didn’t fit your hearing aid, there’s a chance it’s the wrong size.
 There may also be a better shape for your ear that will reduce the frustrating feedback.

 4. Uncomfortable Fit